advantageous/konf/README.md

 # Konf - Typed Java Config system
-Java configuration library similar in concept to TypeSafe config, but uses full JavaScript, YAML or JSON for configuration.
+Java configuration library similar in concept to TypeSafe config, but uses full YAML or JSON or JavaScript for configuration (and more).

-Uses JavaScript/JSON/YAML as config for Java.

-You can use full JavaScript for configuration as long as you define a variable called `config` that results in a JavaScript object which equates to a Java map.
+Konf allows you to easily create your own config DSLs.

 ## Using Konf on your project